rafaelbeirigo/ma-github/README.md

 Then run `M-x ma-github-create-repo` in Emacs, which will:

-* create the github repository
+* create the repository in github.com

 * create a folder for the local repository, and `git init` it